jameswestgate/extendify/readme.md

 ```

-You can combine the prototype and the namespace parameter.
-The last value will be used to name the _type_ function.
+You can combine the prototype and the namespace parameters:

 ```javascript